faizul726/matject/README.md

 ### Known issues
 * Can't find Minecraft location if it's installed in any where other than `C:\Program Files\WindowsApps`.
-* Can replace vanilla backup with modified files if the user accidentally confirms backup, despite already having a vanilla backup.
+* Can replace vanilla backup with modified files if the user accidentally confirms backup, despite already having a vanilla backup. (fix coming soon)
 * Doesn't work with large number of shader files and long %cd% path.
-* Can't detect if the user has accepted UAC for IObit Unlocker, but it will still show success message.
+* Can't detect if the user has accepted UAC for IObit Unlocker, but it will still show success message. (fix coming soon)
 * May not work properly if MC Preview is also installed. (not confirmed)

 <br>